^

 • III - decompensated stenosis,

-• IV - asphyxiation.
+• IV - asphyxia.

 Diagnosis of laryngeal stenosis in children

-Treatment of stenosis of the larynx in a child
+Treatment of laryngeal stenosis in a child

 I degree (compensated stenosis)